 New Azure advancements remove cloud barriers for enterprises at Ignite 2017

-At this year’s Microsoft Ignite, Scott Guthrie, Executive Vice President, Cloud & Enterprise, talked about how cloud is no longer about who has more features – it’s about how successful you can be with the cloud.
-With our depth of enterprise understanding and grit to do the complex technology work, Azure uniquely unlocks cloud-based success for all of our customers.
-To do this, we’ve focused our innovation on four key areas: enabling IT and developer productivity, providing a consistent hybrid cloud, unlocking AI solutions, and ensuring trust through security, privacy and cost controls.
-Read more in his blog post, watch his presentation and catch up on other on-demand content from Ignite 2017.
+At this year’s Microsoft Ignite, Scott Guthrie, Executive Vice President, Cloud & Enterprise, talked about how cloud is no longer about who has more features—it’s about how successful you can be with the cloud.
+With our depth of enterprise understanding and grit to do the complex technology work, Azure uniquely unlocks cloud-based success for all our customers.
+To do this, we’ve focused our innovation into four key areas: enabling IT and developer productivity, providing a consistent hybrid cloud, unlocking AI solutions, and ensuring trust through security, privacy, and cost controls.
+Read more in his blog post, watch his presentation, and catch up on other on-demand content from Ignite 2017.

 Be sure to also catch up on on-demand content from Microsoft Envision.

 During Microsoft CEO Satya Nadella’s keynote at Microsoft Ignite, he announced our company’s plans to invest in quantum computing.
 Quantum computing takes a giant leap forward from today’s technology—one that will forever alter our economic, industrial, academic, and societal landscape.
 In just hours or days, a quantum computer can solve complex problems that would otherwise take billions of years for classical computing to solve.
 This has massive implications for research in healthcare, energy, environmental systems, smart materials, and more.
 We envision a future where customers use Azure for both classical and quantum computing.
 Learn more.